Fusion systems and localities -- a dictionary: Abstract

 \section{Abstract}

-Linking systems were introduced to study classifying spaces of fusion systems.
+Linking systems were introduced to provide algebraic models for $p$-completed classifying spaces of fusion systems.
 Every linking system over a saturated fusion system $\F$ corresponds to a group-like structure called a locality.
 Given such a locality $\L$, we prove that there is a one-to-one correspondence between the partial normal subgroups of $\L$ and the normal subsystems of the fusion system $\F$.
-As a corollary we obtain that, for any two normal subsystems of a saturated fusion system, there exists a normal subsystem which plays the role of a ``product''.
+This is then used to obtain a kind of dictionary, which makes it possible to translate between various concepts in localities and corresponding concepts in fusion systems.
+As a byproduct, we obtain new proofs of many known theorems about fusion systems and also some new results.
+For example, we show in this paper that, in any saturated fusion system, there is a sensible notion of a product of normal subsystems.